scottrobertson/scottrobertson.me/_posts/2015-01-22-uk-brands-vegan-lists.markdown

 - Aunt Bessie's
 - Warburtons
 - Hovis
-- Betty Crocker
 - Dr Oetker
 - Green And Blacks

 **Companies who have confirmed that they do not have a vegan list**:

- - Morrisons
+ - **Morrisons**
- - BirdsEye
+ - **BirdsEye**
- - Innocent Drinks (Because of the risk of contamination from the shellac in wax, they are not comfortable with saying products are vegan, some people may be fine with this)
+ - **Innocent Drinks** (Because of the risk of contamination from the shellac in wax, they are not comfortable with saying products are vegan, some people may be fine with this)
+ - **Betty Crocker** ("We would like to inform you that currently none of our Betty Crocker products are suitable for vegans as they may contain traces of milk or egg.")

 More will be added as I find them.
 If you know of any, please let me know if the comments below.